MichaelStott/tech-squawks/web/content/cloud_computing/introduction.md

 ### Cloud Native

 The rise of cloud computing has accelerated the adoption of practices for developing robust cloud applications, collectively known as cloud-native development.
-These practices include microservices, containerization, and serverless development.
+These practices include microservices, containerization, and serverless development for increasing application scalability, portability, and speed of development.

 ### AWS